Commodities

 Introduction The World Trade Organisation (WTO) Annual Report 2025 provides a comprehensive overview of global trade developments and the organisation’s activities throughout 2024 and the early part of 2025.
 Against a backdrop of mounting geopolitical tensions, policy uncertainty, and evolving economic challenges, the report examines both the resilience of the multilateral trading system and the

-October 15, 2025 in Blog
+October 15, 2025 in News

 • Celebrating the African Day of Decentralisation and Local Development